 You do not need to respond to this notice.
 Follow the steps above to claim a denied credit in the future.

-Your credit was denied as a result of a separate notice or audit.
+Your credit was denied as a result of a separate notice or audit such as a CP12 Notice.
 You should follow the steps for appealing that notice or audit.
 You can’t appeal a CP79 notice directly.

 If you never received a notice or audit letter, call the IRS to find out why.